apache/beam/beam-site/documentation/io/testing.md

     <tr>
      <td>benchmarks
      </td>
-     <td>Defines the PerfKit benchmark to run.
+     <td>Defines the PerfKit Benchmarker benchmark to run.
 This is same for all I/O integration tests.
      </td>
      <td>beam_integration_benchmark
      </td>